liyansong2018/elfspirit/README.md

      [12] e_shstrndx:                0x1c (Section header string table index)
 ```

-### Freely edit every byte of ELF, like 010 editor
+### Freely edit every byte of ELF, not just 010 editor

 We can easily edit any byte of ELF files using elfspirit, such as removing the stack non executable feature (`-z noexecstack`) of executable binary files.